thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 US : United States of America
 ES : Espanol
 ```

-We encourage you to try which elements are not acceptable as keys inside dictionaries.
-Value fields can have anything, but there are restrictions on the keys.

 We also encourage you to try out everything we did in this chapter, again! (on strings too)